ON THE BEACH: Activities

-- Consider wearing a life jacket when playing near the water’s edge.
+- Wear a life jacket when playing near the water’s edge.

-- Do keep your campfire size smaller than 4 feet on each side and 3 feet in height.
+- Campfires must be smaller than 4 feet on each side and 3 feet in height.

-- Do build your campfire at least 100 feet west of the dune line (No fires or barbeques are allowed in the very flammable dune grass area).
+- Campfires must be 100 feet west of the dune line.
+Fires and barbecues are not allowed in the flammable dune grass area.

 - Do not build a fire if it is windy.

 - Do not throw explosive material, including glass, into the fire.

 - Supervise children closely.

 - Drench and bury your fire to extinguish it before you go.

 Our beach is a Washington State Highway, and all the laws of the road apply.